daniel-covelli/interview/README.md

    npm start
    ```

-## Contributing

-We welcome contributions to both the Python and React sections of this project.
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to submit pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License